Skip to main content

 Deleting the Policy

-For the deletion steps of this policy and the operations to be applied when it is in use, you can refer to the Removing Policy from Flow section on the Policy Management page.
+For steps to delete this policy and operations to be performed when it is in use, see the Removing Policy from Flow section on the Policy Management page.

 Exporting/Importing the Policy

-For the export and import steps of this policy, you can refer to the Export/Import page.
+For export and import steps of this policy, see the Export/Import page.

-For the process of how this policy will be linked to APIs, you can refer to the Linking Policy to API section on the Policy Management page.
+For the process of how to connect this policy to APIs, see the Connecting Policy to API section on the Policy Management page.

 Advanced Features